 The takeaway

-On-site SEO is a vital part of search visibility.
-If you want to bring in more free Google traffic, you’ll need to implement the elements we’ve discussed here when optimizing your site.
+Of course, SEO is a vital part of search visibility.
+If you want to bring in more free Google traffic, you’ll need to implement the on-page elements we’ve discussed here when optimizing your site.

 Often, the best place to start is to conduct an SEO audit to see which page elements need work.
 Then, use this checklist to go through each element and optimize it for SEO.

 The HawkSEM team loves helping brands boost their search visibility and drive more site traffic.
-If you’re ready to get help with on-page optimizing, get in touch with us today.
+If you’re ready to get help with on-page optimization and more, get in touch with us today.